-1.3 Reason for the Proposed Variation
+1.3 Reason for the Variation

-It is proposed to vary the Enniscorthy Town and Environs Development Plan 2008-2014 (as extended) by changing the zoning of the subject lands (approximately 35.5 acres) located at Killagoley, Enniscorthy, Co.
+The Variation changes the zoning of the subject lands (approximately 35.5 acres) located at Killagoley, Enniscorthy, Co.
 Wexford to Business and Technology Park (BT).

-The lands are currently zoned for uses under four different land use zoning objectives: Open Space and Amenity, New Residential/Low Medium Density, Community and Education and Public Utility.
+The lands were previously zoned for uses under four different land use zoning objectives: Open Space and Amenity, New Residential/Low Medium Density, Community and Education and Public Utility.

-It is envisaged that the business park will incorporate a range of uses including office, manufacturing and incubator space.
+The business park will allow for a range of uses including office, manufacturing and incubator space.

-&lt;sup>1 Directive 2001/42/EC of the European Parliament and of the Council of Ministers, of 27th June 2001, on the Assessment of the Effects of Certain Plans and Programmes on the Environment
+1 Directive 2001/42/EC of the European Parliament and of the Council of Ministers, of 27th June 2001, on the Assessment of the Effects of Certain Plans and Programmes on the Environment

-&lt;sup>2 Both sets of Regulations are collectively referred to as 'the Regulations' in this report.
+2 Both sets of Regulations are collectively referred to as 'the Regulations' in this report.

-&lt;sup>3 It is noted that the SEA Directive requires that SEA is undertaken where Stage 2 AA is being undertaken however the emerging conclusion of the AA screening process is that Stage 2 AA is not necessary (see Section 2.2).
+3 It is noted that the SEA Directive requires that SEA is undertaken where Stage 2 AA is being undertaken however the conclusion of the AA screening process is that Stage 2 AA is not necessary (see Section 2.2).

-1.4 Consultations
+1.4 SEA Screening Consultations

-As part of the screening process, environmental authorities were notified that a submission or observation in relation to whether or not implementation of the Proposed Variation would be likely to have significant effects on the environment may be made to the Council (a period of three weeks was allowed for the reply).
+As part of the screening process, environmental authorities4 were notified in advance of public display of the Proposed Variation that a submission or observation in relation to whether or not implementation of the Proposed Variation would be likely to have significant effects on the environment could be made to the Council (a period of three weeks was allowed for the reply).
 In order to help facilitate the environmental authorities' response to this notice, an earlier, Draft version of this SEA Screening Report was forwarded to the environmental authorities during the three week consultation period.